nithin-jella/AI-Job-Search-Agent/README.md

 pytest tests/test_main.py -q
 ```

-If `pytest` has issues in a local Anaconda/Python environment, the main script can still be validated by running:
+If there are local environment issues with `pytest`, the project can still be validated by running:

 ```bash
 python main.py